 About DJTees T-shirts that Rock!

-I'm 62.
+Well, it's been 23 years since we started and now I'm 64.
 I don't know how.
-Last time I looked it was 1987.
-In November 2023 I had a stroke which has affected my walking and disabled my left hand.
+Last time I looked it was I had a 28" waist and it was 1979.
+In November 2023 I had a stroke which has affected my walking and disabled my left hand and legs.
 It's a drag, but it hasn't stopped me rockin'.
-In fact rock music and the spirit it embodies has inspired to heal.
+In fact rock music and the spirit it embodies has inspired me to heal.

 My whole life has been infused with rock music.
-I'm a vinyl collector with a 10,000+ collection of albums and 3500+ collectible 7" & 12" singles.
-This week alone, another 6 albums have been added to the collection, 2 x 12" singles and 5 7" Singles.
-It never stops.
-It never will.
-I bloody love it.
-It's been like this since I was 13.
+I'm a vinyl collector with a 13,000+ collection of albums and 3500+ collectable 7" & 12" singles.

-In 2002 me and my missus of now 43 years, Dawn, set up DJTees.
+We're located on the west coast of Scotland.
+In 2002 me and my missus of now 45 years, Dawn, set up DJTees.
 Back then no-one sold rock t-shirts that were not black and XL.
 They came in big boxes of 72 and were screen-printed as stock to hold.
 That seemed clunky and inflexible to us.
 Tying all your money up in stock that might never sell looked an inefficient and outmoded way to do business.
 It meant you couldn't do niche stuff and we loved the niche stuff best of all.
 So we worked out a way to print everything to order, then you only needed to hold stock of plain t-shirts.

-We decided giving people a choice of size and colour would be a good idea too, as would having women's tees as an option (though very few buy them) We didn't know at the time we were inventing the future, but now, nearly 20 years on, its how the whole industry operates.
+We decided giving people a choice of size and colour would be a good idea too, as would having women's tees as an option (though very few buy them) We didn't know at the time we were inventing the future, but now, 23 years on, its how the whole industry operates.
+If you see designs identical to ours, they're usually often cheap rip offs.
+We don't have any other websites.
+People have copied the site wholesale but they don't have big enough artwork because they've just right clicked a low resolution image from our website, so it's all pixelated and blurred.
+Maybe I should be flattered, of course they wouldn't know Bobby Whitlock from Rick Grech.
+So there's nothing personal or soulful about what these people do.
+It's all just product to them, when it's anything but, to me.
+I treat it like it's all holy relics

-We then hooked up with great rock photographers so we could get photos to base t-shirt designs on.
+We then hooked up with great rock photographers so we could get photos to work into t-shirt designs on, working with Jorgen Angel, Tony Mottram, Steve Goudie, Mark Diamond,

 For 10 years we rocked it.

 But on 15th Feb 2018, we took control and ownership of DJTees again, climbed back into the managerial chair and started to do things our way.
-There had been problems with printing and supply, so we set about correcting those and getting the whole operation lean and efficient once again.
+We set about getting the whole operation lean and efficient once again.
 Today, though only a tiny, part-time business, its the best its ever been and I don't say that lightly.

-We redesigned the website and Dawn is back designing new t-shirts each week and I'm in charge of admin and celebrating classic rock and writing about it.
+We redesigned the website and Dawn is back designing and I'm in charge of admin, celebrating classic rock and writing about it.
 While the whole operation is tiny, it is more focused and direct.
 If you write to me, I write back.
-There's no hiding behind corporate-speak and none of the other ways that companies have to keep the public at bay.
+There's no hiding behind corporate-speak, chat bots or AI and none of the other ways that companies have to keep the public at bay.
 It's just me.
 I sort everything out.
 If it goes right or wrong, I get all the glory or heartache.

 It's true that we don't sell much of anything, and we don't even get much traffic to be honest, just a few hundred people per day, but I don't mind.
 That's not the point.
 This isn't big business.
 We know we're very niche and we like it.
-The point is to share the love of the music with people who love it too; to celebrate the sounds of our lives.
+We're not pretending that these t-shirts are artist endorsed.
+The point is to share the love of the music many have long forgotten, with people who still love it too; to celebrate the sounds of our lives and write about it in blogs too.

 I think we are one of the few online businesses that's customer base average age is over 60-years-old, though most feel they're still 21.
 I know I do.
 We are the classic rock generation and our musical culture is often ignored, but we're here to balance that out in our own small way.